Fact Sheet 24:

 Information may also be collected from nonaffiliated third parties, consumer reporting agencies, or public records.
-Some financial institutions also "enhance" their files about you with information purchased from companies that collect data from consumer surveys, product registration cards, public records, and Census tracts.
+Some financial institutions also "enhance" their files about you with information purchased from data brokers and other companies that collect data from consumer surveys, product registration cards, public records, and Census tracts.
 Such data is used to market products and services to you that the company believes are compatible with your interests.

 Consider the amount and kinds of information you supply just to a financial institution that may sell insurance, bank products, and securities.
 Combine this with the information available from other sources, and virtually any detail of your financial affairs, health status, spending habits, lifestyle purchases, political affiliations, religious contributions, and more can be collected by your financial institution.
 Unless you formally object, it can be shared, sold, rented, or otherwise disclosed with few exceptions.

 What kinds of companies can get my personal information?

 The privacy notice you receive from financial institutions does not have to tell you the names of any specific companies or organizations that may buy or receive your personal information.
 Only the categories of companies have to be disclosed to you.
 The relationship between your company and the company that receives your information determines if you have a right to opt-out, that is to stop the information flow.
 These relationships are: (1) nonaffiliated third party (outside company), (2) affiliated company, or (3) joint marketer or service provider.